Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 sunrise if you camp nearby.
 If the clear sky and the mountains we

-After a few meters, our happy time was over, because we had to go uphill here to start our journey.
-To demonstrate its authority, the trail
+After a few meters, our happy time was over, because we had to go to Mt.
+Zhizhong from here.
+To demonstrate its authority, the trail gave us a very sharp steep beginning.
+A little warning before you

 I learned this lesson in the hard way during this hike.
 Our group left